andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 }
 ```

 Compare this to the same component but this time using CSS classes from Tailwind CSS below.
 Initially it's a shock to see such a mess of CSS classes for each HTML element.
+But each class is easy to remember as they map to existing CSS properties, and will not be repeated in the CSS file.

 ```jsx
 const Card = ({ heading, description, image }) => {